a-sit-plus/modulator/README.md

    3. `coseToJose` providing mapper functionality from COSE to JOSE
 2. `modulatedConsumer` contains a single module that adds `cose` and `jose` dependencies and uses the mapping functionality provided by `cosetoJose`, showcasing that no explicit adding of this dependency is needed

-To try it out: publish `modulatingProduce` to maven local and open `mulatedConsumer` in IDEA to witness the magic!
+To try it out: publish `modulatingProduce` to maven local and open `modulatedConsumer` in IDEA to witness the magic!

 <hr>